niwatorrri/niwatorrri.github.io/_posts/2019-11-18-java-for-cpp-programmers.md

 Execution environment:

 - C/C++: high-level programming language ----compile---> platform-specific machine language
-- Java: high-level programming language ---compile---> platform-independent language *bytecode*
+- Java: high-level programming language ---compile---> platform-independent language *bytecode*, contained in `.class` files
 - Bytecode is designed to be run by a *Java Virtual Machine* (JVM), an interpreter that translates bytecode into machine language and can be installed on different platforms

+Language syntax is very similar to C/C++, but note their differences as follows.

 Primitive data types